What is Databricks Unity Catalog (and Should I Be Using It)?

 If your workspace was not enabled for Unity Catalog automatically, an account admin or metastore admin must manually attach the workspace to a Unity Catalog metastore in the same region.
 If no Unity Catalog metastore exists in the region, an account admin must create one.
 For instructions, see Create a Unity Catalog metastore.

-Unity Catalog Limitations
+Unity Catalog limitations

 The following limitations apply for all object names in Unity Catalog: